carpentries-incubator/hpc-intro/_episodes/02-02-scheduler.md

 However, instead of specifying these in a script, these options are specified on the command-line when starting a job.
-To submit a job that uses 2 cpus for instance, we could use the following command:
+To submit a job that uses 2 cpus for instance, we could use the following command
+(note that SLURM's environment variables like `SLURM_CPUS_PER_TASK` are only available to batch jobs run with `sbatch`):

 ```
 srun -c 2 echo "This job will use 2 cpus."